thomasfinstad/terraform-provider-vyos-rolling/docs/resources/firewall_ipv6_output_filter.md

 subcategory: "firewall"
 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   Firewall
-  ⯯
-  IPv6 firewall
-  ⯯
-  IPv6 output firewall
-  ⯯
-  IPv6 firewall output filter
+  ⯯IPv6 firewall⯯IPv6 output firewall⯯IPv6 firewall output filter
 ---

 # vyos_firewall_ipv6_output_filter (Resource)